The fascinating history of the video game controller: 50 years of innovation

 From 2022 to 1972: gamepads, joysticks and more.

 Think about your gaming history and you may assume it’s the consoles and games of your childhood that will come to mind.
 But we bet there are a few images of controllers strewn about a living room.
 Or of being huddled around the CRT TV with friends or siblings, tethered by the cable of a gamepad.

 Joysticks, pads and wheels have all had a huge influence on the way games play.
-And today we will take a trip back in time, looking at all the important designs from 2021 back to the early 70s, when the first home consoles arrived.
+And today we will take a trip back in time, looking at all the important designs from 2022 - well, 2020 but we the DualSense is very much still being used today - back to 19272 when the first home consoles arrived.

 Prepare yourself for some nostalgia feelies.
 Whether you grew up with a Gamecube, or can remember pining over Pong ad in a magazine, this one’s likely to stir up a few golden memories.

 - Ready for most nostalgia?
 Check out our shortlist of the best retro games

 Sony PlayStation 5 DualSense (2020)

 The PlayStation 5 is here and one of the biggest advancements, other than the powerful console, is the DualSense controller.
 If anyone has played Call of Duty on the thing, then you will know just how inventive the controller is, rumbling and having adaptive triggers that really do work.
 It is one of the finest controllers we have used and will certainly go down as one of the best - if not most advanced - controllers ever made.

 Nintendo Switch Joy Cons (2017)